penborter/penborter.github.io/_posts/2020-04-12-Jersey-Numbers.md

 summary: Trends in NBA jersey numbers over time
 tags: [nba, data]
 photoloc: /assets/posts/jerseys/
+blurb: NBA Jersey numbers go through 20-year cycles of popularity.
+Currently we're in a "low" cycle and I'm not sure why.
 ---

 Before we get too far, be warned that I don't actually have the answer to the title question.
 If I figure it out, though, I'll be sure to write about it.